mikeseven/node-webcl/README.md

 Dependencies
 ------------
-- [node-webgl][NODE_WEBGL]
+- [node-webgl][NODE_WEBGL].
 This module is used for samples using WebGL interoperability with WebCL.
 In turns, [node-webgl][NODE_WEBGL] relies on [node-glfw][NODE_GLFW] that relies on [GLFW][GLFW], [GLEW][GLEW], [AntTweakBar][ANTTWEAKBAR].
 See node-webgl and node-glfw for instructions on how to install these modules.

-- OpenCL 1.1
-OpenCL 1.1 must be installed on your machine.
+- OpenCL 1.1 must be installed on your machine.
 Typically, this means your machine has a not too old graphic card (maybe not more than 3 years old) and its latest graphic drivers installed.

 On Mac, you must use OSX 10.7 "Lion" at minimum since OSX 10.6 "Snow Leopard" only supports OpenCL 1.0 and is buggy.